Heftwig/Advandism-Avatar-Optimizer/README.md

 # Advandism-Avatar-Optimizer
-d4rkpl4y3r's VRChat avatar 3.0 optimizer that aims to reduce skinned mesh & material count.
+It's a personal project in the direction of optimizing avatars by any means, having it robust and effective, while keeping it user friendly.
+This project is going to be expanded and it will include more tools and features to optimize your own avatars with ease.

 ## How to Use
-There is an editor toolbox, in "Tools" you open the UI and see for yourself.
+In "Tools" you open the UI and see for yourself.

 ## Installation
 To install with VCC you need to add the url `` as a custom repository.